From result to counselling schedule - Latest updates on JEE Mains, JEE Advanced, NEET, SET, MHT-CET, VITEEE, MET, KCET, APEAMCET, CUCET and other entrance exams

 TS EAMCET

 TS EAMCET 2021 entrance examination was held on August 4, 5 and 6 for engineering courses whereas for Agriculture and Medical courses August 9 and 10.
-The counselling dates for the second phase are expected to be out in the last week of October.
+The counselling dates for the second phase are expected to be out soon.

 The registration deadline was earlier extended to July 8 without a late fee.
 The admit cards for the test were released on July 24.